 Living up to the tag “blue water paradise” comes naturally for NSW’s Port Stephens.
-Port Stephens may well be a small dot on the global tourism map, but the bay is six times the size of Sydney’s more illustrious harbour.
-You’d be surprised at how many nature-based things to do in Port Stephens you’ll find.
+Port Stephens may well be a small dot on the global tourism map, but the bay is six times the size of Sydney’s more illustrious harbour, which is home to the most distinctive Australian landmark, the Sydney Opera House.
+In comparison, you’d be surprised at how many nature-based things to do in Port Stephens you’ll find.

 While the seagulls, lorikeets, kookaburras and pelicans are abundant in numbers, this hot spot is not just for the birds.

 There are beaches to suit all ages, whale- and dolphin-watching to experience, sand dune bugging to be tried, not forgetting the fishing and the many Port Stephens restaurants to dine on the fresh seafood.

 The Nelson Bay weather and the sun-drenched days that seemingly outnumber the grey days is a plus.
 And yes, there is a number of koala colonies nestled within the woods of the Tomaree National Park, surely another selling point for those seeking to entertain – and educate – young city slickers.